-The past 2 summers I’ve gotten to backpack the Grand Canyon, it’s been a nice, relaxing vacation kind of trip.
+The past 2 summers I’ve backpacked the Grand Canyon, it’s been a nice, relaxing vacation kind of trip.
 We’ve hiked down to the Bright Angel Campground, spent 2 nights at the bottom, hiked up to Indian Garden and spent a night there and then hiked out.
 A nice easy way to go, but I have wanted to just bust it out in a day for a while, just to do it!

 Due to the COVID-19 restrictions the restaurant I work at was closed for almost 2 months.
 There was work to do, to come out better than before and be ready to open with new cleanliness procedures and such, but there was also a lot of free time.
 Outdoor exercise was allowed under Arizona’s stay at home order and I took advantage of that.
 Hiking, biking, and running became my major activities, I had a great time, saw some cool things and came out of it pretty fit.
 This seemed like a perfect time to try a Grand Canyon in a day hike.

 I began not so patiently waiting for Grand Canyon National Park to re-open, obsessively checking their website and twitter account.
 Once they opened, I was hoping the shuttles would be running, but that hadn’t happened yet and it was getting too far into the summer to wait much longer.
 My original plan was to go down the South Kaibab trail and up Bright Angel.
 You can’t park at the S Kaibab trailhead, and I really didn’t want to walk it.
 I decided I would see if I could get a Lyft in the morning out to the trail-head or just hike Bright Angel both ways.